-Ask your doctor to check if you:
+Ask your doctor to check if you have:

-- are overweight;

-- have any hereditary or acquired conditions that may make it more likely for you to get blood clots;

-- · have high cholesterol or triglycerides;

-- · have liver disease;

-- have kidney disease;

-- · have high potassium in your blood;

-- have jaundice (yellowing of the skin) and/or pruritus (itching of the skin) related to cholestasis (condition in which the flow of bile from the liver stops or slows);

-- have gall bladder disease;

-- have Crohn's disease or ulcerative colitis (chronic inflammatory bowel disease);

-- have systemic lupus erythematosus (SLE a disease affecting the skin all over the body); - have haemolytic uraemic syndrome (HUS- a disorder of blood coagulation causing failure of the kidneys); - · have sickle cell disease; - have a condition that occurred for the first time, or worsened during pregnancy or previous use of sex hormones (e.g. hearing loss, a metabolic disease called porphyria, a skin disease called herpes gestationis, a neurological disease called Sydenham's chorea); - have chloasma (yellowish-brown pigmentation patches on the skin, particularly of the face) - if so, avoid exposure to the sun or ultraviolet radiation; - have hereditary angioedema you should see your doctor immediately if you experience symptoms of angioedema, such as swollen face, tongue and/or pharynx and/or difficulty swallowing, or hives together with difficulty in breathing.
+- · excess weight - any hereditary or acquired conditions that may make it more likely for you to get blood clots - high cholesterol or triglycerides - · liver disease - · kidney disease - high potassium in your blood - have jaundice (yellowing of the skin) and/or pruritus (itching of the skin) related to cholestasis (condition in which the flow of bile from the liver stops or slows) - · gall bladder disease - Crohn's disease or ulcerative colitis (chronic inflammatory bowel disease) - systemic lupus erythematosus (SLE a disease affecting the skin all over the body) - haemolytic uraemic syndrome (HUS a disorder of blood coagulation causing failure of the kidneys) - sickle cell disease - a condition that occurred for the first time, or worsened during pregnancy or previous use of sex hormones (e.g. hearing loss, a metabolic disease called porphyria, a skin disease called herpes gestationis, a neurological disease called Sydenham's chorea) - chloasma (yellowish-brown pigmentation patches on the skin, particularly of the face) - if so, avoid exposure to the sun or ultraviolet radiation - hereditary angioedema you should see your doctor immediately if you experience symptoms of angioedema, such as swollen face, tongue and/or pharynx and/or difficulty swallowing or hives together with difficulty in breathing.

-If any of the above conditions appear for the first time, recur or worsen while taking ROSALEE, you should tell your doctor.
+If any of the above conditions appear for the first time, or recur or worsen while taking this medicine, you should contact your doctor.
+If you have not told your doctor about any of the above, tell him/her before you start taking this medicine.